voegelas/Refactoring-Katas/Tennis/perl/README.md

 Tennis
 ======

-Implements the Tennis scoring rules as descibed at https://github.com/emilybache/Tennis-Refactoring-Kata.
+Implements the Tennis scoring rules described at https://github.com/emilybache/Tennis-Refactoring-Kata.

 On Debian, run the following command to install the required packages: